Rubina Bajwa

-Rubina Bajwa is a Canadian actress and sister of Neeru Bajwa who works in Punjabi films.
-She started her career in 2017 in her sisters film Sargi, for which she was awarded the Debut Female Actress Award in 2018 during the PTC Punjabi Film Awards.
+Rubina Bajwa is a Canadian actress who works in Indian Punjabi films.
+The sister of actress Neeru Bajwa, she started her career in 2017 in her sister's film Sargi, for which she was awarded the Debut Female Actress Award in 2018 during the PTC Punjabi Film Awards.

+Early life

+Bajwa was born in an Indian Punjabi family in Vancouver, British Columbia to Jaswant Bajwa and Surinder Bajwa.
+She grew up in Vancouver and later came to India to shadow her sister Neeru Bajwa within the Punjabi cinema industry.
+She has two other siblings, sister Sabrina Bajwa and a brother, Suhail.
+Rubina completed her acting school at Anupam Kher’s Actor Prepares academy in Mumbai before entering films.

 Career

 Bajwa started her career in the 2017 Punjabi film Sargi, promoted and directed by her sister Neeru Bajwa.
 She then appeared in Laavaan Phere along with Roshan Prince in 2018, which received moderate success at the box office and had received mixed reviews by critics.

-In 2019, Bajwa also appeared in Laiye Je Yaarian with Harish Verma and also in the film Munda Hi Chahida.
-She also had a role in Gidarh Singhi.
+In 2019, Bajwa appeared in the romcom Laiye Je Yaarian with Harish Verma and in the social satire film Munda Hi Chahida.
+She also had a role in the film Gidarh Singhi.

+In 2021, the romcom Good Luck Jatta, starring Bajwa opposite singer-actor Ninja, was released in cinemas after pandemic delays.

-Bajwa will be sharing the screen with her sister, Neeru Bajwa in the upcoming movie, Beautiful Billo which is also produced by Neeru's production company and has roles in Teri Meri Gal Ban Gayi, directed by Priti Sapru.
+In 2022, Bajwa appeared with her sister, Neeru Bajwa in the film, Beautiful Billo, produced by Neeru's production company, and also appeared in Teri Meri Gal Ban Gayi, directed by Priti Sapru and co-starring singer Akhil.

 Personal life

-Bajwa was born in a Punjabi family in Vancouver, British Columbia to Jaswant Bajwa and Surinder Bajwa.
-She grew up in Vancouver and later came to India to shadow her sister Neeru Bajwa within the Punjabi cinema industry.